 To integrate changes from one branch to another

-- In the Changes tool window, switch to the Repository tab.
+- In the Version Control tool window, switch to the Repository tab.

 - To integrate specific files from a changelist, select the file(s) in the Changed Files pane and select